 5. Liquidation of Assets and Property

 For this step, the business’ Liquidator will formally liquidate all identified company assets.
 The business’ holdings, such as real estate, vehicles, or any other property are considered to be assets.
-The Liquidator must first ensure all receivables and debts contracted by the company are paid out to its creditors.
+The liquidator must first ensure all receivables and debts contracted by the company are paid out to its creditors.
 Then, the company’s shareholders can be paid.

 If the company has no debt, it is recommended to dispose of the assets before entering into the shareholders’ agreement to have a more straightforward and less costly liquidation process.